-Inventory (also referred to as stock) can be defined as the products or items which are sold by a business or used to manufacture products which are then sold.
+Inventory (also referred to as stock) can be defined as the products or items which are sold by a business or used to manufacture products that are then sold.

 In a manufacturing business, inventory falls into three main categories: raw materials, finished goods and work in progress (WIP).
-Raw Materials are the items which will be used to manufacture finished goods.
-Finished goods are items which are the result of the manufacturing process.
+Raw Materials are the items that will be used to manufacture finished goods.
+Finished goods are items that are the result of the manufacturing process.
 Work in Progress refers to the raw materials which are currently being used in the manufacturing process.

 There are two main aspects of Inventory Management.
 The first aspect is to ensure that there is enough stock to fulfil customer orders as well as any manufacturing processes which might be needed to fulfil these orders.
 The second aspect is to ensure that the stock holding is not excessive, too expensive or unnecessary.
 A key stock holding level to aim for is an optimum level.

 In summary, inventory control is the processes utilised to maximize a business’s use of inventory.
 The goal of inventory control is to generate the maximum profit from the least amount of inventory investment without intruding upon customer satisfaction levels.

 Inventory is classified as an asset in a business and as such, needs to be carefully managed.
 A major part of a business’s cash resources can be tied up in its stock holding.